Hierarchical Attention-based Age Estimation and Bias Estimation: Introduction

-Age estimation based on facial images is a common task conducted by human observers on a daily basis.
-It has been long researched in the computer vision and biometrics comminutes, as accurate age estimation relates to a broad span of applications, such as e-commerce \cite{Hakeem2012VideoAF}, age-based face recognition and retrieval \cite{Lanitis2004ComparingDC}, to name a few.
-Accurate age estimation entails multiple computational challenges, uncommon to face detection or recognition.
-First, the face appearance variations due to aging are unknown, complex and may be affected by multiple intrinsic and extrinsic factors, such as ethnicity, gender, and lifestyle.
-Second, the appearance aging process changes gradually making the appearance of nearby ages similar, but notable age differences result in significant appearance changes.
-Lastly, available datasets are mostly small, and highly imbalanced with respect to age and gender.
-Face-based age estimation is commonly formulated as either a classification problem, where an age $a$ corresponding to the face $\mathbf{x}$ is classified as either one of $\left\{ a_{i}\right\} _{1}^{c},a_{i}\in \mathbb{Z} ^{+}$ discrete values \cite {eidinger2014age,guo2011simultaneous,chang2011ordinal,ZhengSun2012,ramon2012gender,guo2010human} , or as a scalar regression of $a\in \mathbb{R} ^{+}$, given a high-dimensional embedding of the face $\mathbf{x}$ \cite {guo2011simultaneous,guo2010human,eidinger2014age,wang2015age,ChenGong2013,leviage,yi2015age} .
-The common approach to face-based biometric analysis is to first align the face image to a canonical spatial frame \cite{RetinaFace}, and analyze the cropped region of interest.
-Early approaches utilized local image descriptors \cite{ramon2012gender} to encode the face images in high-dimensional representations used for regression by Kernel PLS \cite {guo2011simultaneous}.
-The successful use of Deep Learning-based approaches in a gamut of computer vision tasks, paved the way for deriving end-to-end trainable age estimation schemes \cite{8017500,deepage} using either classification or regression losses.
-Metric learning was used in both shallow \cite{1640964} and CNN-based \cite{8017500} schemes, where local features were learned using their age difference as a metric measure.
-Ranking-based approaches \cite {8099569,7780901, 9145576, Dark_Knowledge} apply ordinal classification to utilize the ordinal structure of the age labels to improve accuracy.
+It is common to formulate estimating age based on face images as a classification problem, where an age $a$\ of the face $x$\ is classified as one of $\left\{ \emph{a}_{c}\right\} _{1}^{C}$ discrete values \cite{eidinger2014age,guo2011simultaneous,chang2011ordinal,ZhengSun2012,ramon2012gender,guo2010human} , or as the regression of $\emph{a}\in\mathbb{R}^{+}$, given a high-dimensional embedding $\widehat{\mathbf{x}}$ of the face $\emph{x}$ \cite{guo2011simultaneous,guo2010human,eidinger2014age,wang2015age,ChenGong2013,leviage} .
+The common approach to face-based biometric analysis is to first align the face image with a canonical spatial frame \cite{RetinaFace}, and to analyze the cropped region of interest.
+Early approaches utilized local image descriptors \cite{ramon2012gender} to encode the face images in high-dimensional representations used for regression by Kernel PLS \cite{guo2011simultaneous}.
+The successful use of Deep Learning-based approaches in a variety of computer vision tasks paved the way for the development of end-to-end trainable age estimation schemes \cite{8017500,deepage} using classification or regression losses.
+Metric learning was used in both shallow \cite{1640964} and CNN-based \cite{8017500,8578147,TianCCY19} schemes, where local features were learned using their age difference as a metric measure.
+Ranking-based approaches \cite{8099569,7780901, 9145576, Dark_Knowledge} apply ordinal classification to utilize the ordinal structure of age labels to improve accuracy.